eladshamailov/Knowledge-base-for-Word-Prediction/README.md

 C2 - take the occurence from the value if its the correct w1

 then , the key is the 3 words and the value is the probability

+## Step6
+Step6 takes as input the output of Step5.
+We compare with the CompareClass two strings , if the first two words are the same , we return wich one has the higher probability.
+In the mapper , the output is the same key and value sorted by decending value of the probability.